All Quiet on the Western Front (2022 film): Legacy

-In 2023, Collider ranked it as the "Best Historical Epic of All Time," writing "War is not what they expect, and the film wastes no time in presenting the horrors of the battlefield in a raw, harsh and really horrifying manner.
-With massive set pieces, excruciatingly long one-take shots and no shortage of violence and blood, it's a horrible, painful-to-watch film that, unfortunately, is both significant and timely today."
-MovieWeb ranked it at number 7 on its list of "The Best Anti-War Movies Ever Made," writing "The battle scenes are incredibly explicit, and the goal of the original and the remake are to accurately depict the horrors of war to ensure no one who watches would ever have the desire to go, and they do just that" and called it "a great example that sometimes a remake can be better than the original."
-It also topped the site's list of the "Best War Movies from the Last 10 Years," writing that "The story does a fantastic job of providing insight into how so many young people get roped into participating in war.
-The change in Paul's personality when he witnesses the deaths of people he's close to and others is heartbreaking to watch.
-To those unfamiliar with the source material, it’s unclear if Paul's arc is a descent into an outright villain or if still holds onto his pre-war self.
-The moments where it can lean either way is a fascinating character study."

-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 310.
+In 2023, Collider ranked it as the "Best Historical Epic of All Time".
+MovieWeb ranked it at number 7 on its list of "The Best Anti-War Movies Ever Made".
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing outside of the top hundred at number 310.

 Accolades

-Despite the film's positive reception, some German critics and diversity advocates criticized its deviations from the source material, accusing Netflix of producing it as "Oscar bait."
+Despite the film's positive reception, some German critics and diversity advocates criticized its deviations from the source material, accusing Netflix of producing it as "Oscar bait".
 The film faced strong competition from Decision to Leave and Everything Everywhere All at Once but managed to outperform them in major categories at the BAFTA and Academy Awards, while guild and critics' awards favored other contenders.
-Some critics also took issue with the director’s alterations and omissions of key elements from the novel, arguing that these changes were made to increase the film’s chances during awards season.
+Some critics also took issue with the director's alterations and omissions of key elements from the novel, arguing that these changes were made to increase the film's chances during awards season.